- Reviewed: 18 December 2017, 16:05 NZDT

 There is some risk to your security in Brazil due to violent crime and we advise caution.View Larger Map Close/Open map

-There is a high level of violent crime in Brazil, which is particularly prevalent in major cities.
-Violent crime can include mugging, armed robbery, home invasion and sexual assault and often involves firearms or other weapons.
+There is a high level of violent crime throughout Brazil.
+It is particularly prevalent in major cities including Rio de Janeiro, Sao Paulo, Recife and Salvador and in the north of the country.
+In this context violent crime can include mugging, armed robbery, home invasion and sexual assault and often involves firearms or other weapons.

-There has been a recent increase in reported robberies of tourists in Rio de Janeiro walking the Corcovado Trail to the Christ the Redeemer statue.
-Local tourist police have recommended that no one uses the trail until dedicated police officers are located in this area.
+Reported robberies of tourists in Rio de Janeiro have been increasing, including those walking the Corcovado Trail to the Christ the Redeemer statue.
+Given the city’s public security problems visitors should take a high level of care and keep closely informed of developments in the city.
 We recommend following any advice issued by local authorities.

-We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.
-We advise carrying a photocopy of your passport or an official ID and leaving the original documents in a secure place.
+We advise New Zealanders to be particularly aware of their surroundings at all times and to take steps to safeguard and secure their personal belongings.

-There is a particularly high level of violent crime and gang activity in the impoverished areas (favelas) of major Brazilian cities.
+There is a particularly high level of violent crime and organised criminal activity in the impoverished areas (favelas) of major Brazilian cities.
 We recommend you avoid visiting these areas, even as part of an organised tour, as the security situation is unpredictable and your safety cannot be guaranteed.
+Be very wary of using GPS navigation or taking a taxi through these areas – if in doubt consult your hotel or tour guide.

-Protests occur regularly in Brazilian cities, including Rio de Janeiro, Sao Paulo, Brasilia and Belo Horizonte.
-Although generally peaceful, there have been violent incidents and injuries associated with protests in the past, and in some cases, Brazilian police have used tear gas and riot control to disperse protestors.
-Strikes affecting movement and public transport are common, can occur at short notice and may cause travel delays.
+Protests occur regularly in Brazilian cities, including Rio de Janeiro, Sao Paulo, and Brasilia.
+Although generally peaceful, there have been violent incidents and injuries associated with protests, and in some cases, Brazilian police have used tear gas and riot control to disperse protestors.
+Strikes affecting public transport are common, can occur at short notice and may cause travel delays.

 New Zealanders in Brazil are advised to avoid all political gatherings, protests and demonstrations as even those intended to be peaceful have the potential to turn violent.
 You should monitor local media for information on protests or strikes.
 New Zealanders who are in an area affected by demonstrations or violence should leave the immediate vicinity and follow any instructions issued by the local authorities.